EOL/publishing/doc/trait-bank-dumps.md

 tables (e.g. synonyms or vernaculars from the MySQL database), they will be able to get them in some other way.
 I don't know if this is true; there may be more work to do here.

+## Via `rake` using neography

+The `dump_traits` family of `rake` commands is intended to create Traitbank dumps, which anyone can download, from the main web site or from the opendata site (depending on how we eventually decide to deploy them).

+The script may terminate complaining of a 502 or 504 status code from the server, or for some other reason.
+In this case just rerun the command.
+Results from the previous attempt (left over in `/tmp`) will be reused to reduce traffic to the server.

 ### `dump_traits:dump`